raphaelzenou/mongo-flask-project/README.md

 ### Existing Features

-- Create : Users will be able to add an amazon link via a form and then add the concerned item to their tracked products.
+- Create : Users will be able to add an Curry's link via a form and then add the concerned item to their tracked products.
 - Read : Users will have access to all their entries and will be able to see wether the current price is the lowest since they started tracking a product so as to help them make a decision on whether now is a good time to buy it.
 - Update / Delete : Users will also be able to edit, delete entries to offer them the full CRUD experience.